 The area known locally as 'The Flats' is the southern-most portion of Epping Forest and a welcome intrusion into the suburbs of east London.
 Heavily built-up areas, primarily of housing, lie immediately to the south and west, though to the north-west it is connected by way of Bush Wood to Leyton Flats and so to more northerly reaches of the Forest.
+To the east, the City of London Cemetery, the Alders Brook, the River Roading and then Ilford Golf Course, serve to separate the Flats from Ilford.

 Roads and houses almost completely surround Wanstead Flats.
 To the east a low wall and high railing separate it from the City of London Cemetery, and in the north-west it adjoins Bush Wood.
 Three roads actually cross the Flats, effectively dividing it into four sections.
 The greater part of the whole area of some 135 hectares is flat, open grassland on the river gravel of the Taplow Terrace, which overlays the London Clay.
 Though historically part of a royal forest, the nature of the area encouraged people to turn out cattle and other animals to graze upon this unenclosed land.
 This practice was eventually recognised and granted as the 'right of common pasture'.
 Certain landowners and occupiers still have this right, granted them as part of The Epping Forest Act of 1878, and cattle grazed freely until 1996 when the BSE crisis forced their removal.
 It is probable that continued grazing on this and similar areas of the Forest helped to maintain the open aspect which they have today.
 (See "Cattle on Wanstead Flats")

 Scattered over the area are some thickets of gorse and broom, as well as a number of small woods and copses.
 Most of these were planted towards the end of the 19th century as a response to efforts by the Epping Forest Committee to break up what was perceived as a monotonous area of grassland.
 Together with the many trees lining the roadsides and some avenues, they do add greatly to the diversity of tree species to be found.
 Older than these is an avenue of trees in the NW portion of the Flats, running from close to Ferndale Road in Leytonstone to Bush Wood.
 This is known as Evelyn's Avenue, planted by John Evelyn (Author of "Sylva, or a discourse of Forest-trees") on the instructions of Sir Josiah Child after he had purchased the estate.
 It formed one of a number of such avenues radiating from Wanstead House.
-Consisting of sweet-chestnuts and forming one of the main approaches to Wanstead House, it is remarkable that so much of this is still visible after 300 years.
+Originally consisting of sweet-chestnuts and forming one of the main approaches to Wanstead House, it is remarkable that so much of this is still visible after 300 years.

 Nearly all the perimeter of Wanstead Flats has a ditch, often with a bank, to prohibit vehicular access.
 The only vehicles normally allowed are service vehicles and bicycles.
 Horses may be taken onto the Flats and are supposed to keep to bridle paths marked by posts.
 There is considerable pedestrian traffic because of the large number of people living nearby and the availability of the area for activities such as the flying of model aircraft and kites, bird watching, botanizing and the exercising of people and dogs; this must have some effect on the ecology of the area.
 Fishing in Alexandra Lake is no longer undertaken and model boating in the old Model Yacht Pond ceased when the pond no longer retained water.